QubesOS/qubes-doc/user/security-in-qubes/mfa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As the name implies, this generates authentication code that is time-dependent.
-You can save the TOTP secret in a mobile app like `FreeOTP <https://en.wikipedia.org/wiki/FreeOTP>`__ and then use it as an additional factor to login to your Qubes system.
+You can save the TOTP secret in a mobile app like :wikipedia:`FreeOTP <FreeOTP>` and then use it as an additional factor to login to your Qubes system.

    **Warning**: remember to keep backup access codes.